 Tell me these 90’s inspired fabric pumpkins aren’t all that and a bag of chips!

 I know you want to run to your closet and look for an old flannel shirt to upcycle.
 Thrift stores are a great place to find inexpensive flannel shirts that are perfect for upcycling.
 Before you head to the thrift store, read my tips for How to Go Thrift Store Shopping and Not Feel Guilty.
 Since you’ll be upcycling the flannel shirt, stained or torn shirts are perfect for this project.
+And when you’re raiding your closet, be sure to also look for old socks that would be perfect for this pumpkin tutorial using old socks!
 Have fun with this fabric pumpkin tutorial with a grunge shirt.
 Rock on, dude!

 More upcycled fabric projects: